tshoniunathi/AWS-ReStart-Journey/README.md

 - [X] Bash Cell Scripting

 ### 🗃️ **Databases**
-- [ ] Create tables & learn different data types
+- [X] Create tables & learn different data types
-- [ ] Insert data into a database
+- [X] Insert data into a database
-- [ ] Select data from a database
+- [X] Select data from a database
-- [ ] Build a database- interact with DB using an App
+- [X] Build a database- interact with DB using an App
-- [ ] Introduction to Amazon DynamoDB
+- [X] Introduction to Amazon DynamoDB
+- [X] Build and access an RDS server

 ### 🌐 **Networking**
 - [ ] Public & Private IP Addresses